2012 World Series: Aftermath

 The Tigers would win the American League Central division championship for the third straight season in 2013, marking the first season since 1909 that the Tigers won three consecutive regular season titles.
 The Tigers lost the 2013 ALCS to the eventual champions Boston Red Sox in six games, which was also Jim Leyland's final season as manager.
 In 2014, under new manager Brad Ausmus, they won their fourth-straight division title, but lost the ALDS to the Baltimore Orioles.
 The Tigers soon fell into rebuilding mode for the next several seasons, bottoming out with a 47–114 mark in 2019.
-As of 2021, Miguel Cabrera is the only current Tigers player remaining from the 2012 team.
+Miguel Cabrera, the last Tigers player remaining from the 2012 team, retired after the 2023 season.
+The Tigers would not make the postseason again until the following season, in 2024.

+In 2017, the two teams continued to be linked together, as they finished with the worst two records in Major League Baseball that season.